Bort-Millipede/PocketCHIP_hcx/building/native/README.md

 ### Wireless Driver (rtl8812au v5.6.4.2_35491.20191025)

 These instructions use [this commit](https://github.com/aircrack-ng/rtl8812au/tree/e7e83f2593c9e67e3ee50d032f1ad39fe47ea81d) from April 2021.
-The driver is compiled against the Linux kernel source, and therefore the Linux kernel source for 4.4.13-ntc-mlc (the kernel version in use on Linux on the PocketCHIP device) is also required (found [HERE](https://github.com/joelguittet/chip-linux/tree/debian/4.4.13-ntc-mlc)).
+The driver is compiled against the Linux kernel source, and therefore the Linux kernel source for `4.4.13-ntc-mlc` (the kernel version in use on Linux on the PocketCHIP device) is also required (found [HERE](https://github.com/joelguittet/chip-linux/tree/debian/4.4.13-ntc-mlc)).

-Lastly, the Linux kernel config file is required.
-This can be found at `/boot/config-4.4.13-ntc-mlc`.

 Obtain the Linux kernel source.
 Clone the `debian/4.4.13-ntc-mlc` branch of the `chip-linux` repository.
 **Note:** This will likely take a VERY long time to complete.